Phase Noise in Real-World Twin-Field Quantum Key Distribution: Models for the laser noise

+where $r_{3}$ and $r_{2}$ depend on the laser technology, and the cutoff frequency $f_\text{c}$ is related to the modulation (control) bandwidth of the laser.
+The linewidth of these lasers is typically of the order of \SI{1}{\kHz} to \SI{100}{\kHz} and the coherence time is $<$\SI{100}{\micro\s}, even though performances of commercially-available solutions are continuously improving \cite{bouchand2017,liang2023}.
 Narrow-linewidth lasers can grant superior phase-coherence between successive realignments.
 They can be realized in several ways, e.g. nanofabrication \cite{loh2020,lee2013}, delay-line stabilization \cite{kefelian2009} or external high-finesse cavity stabilization \cite{herbers2022,matei2017,kelleher2023}.
-We provide coefficients for this latter approach as it is the one with best performances today.
+We provide coefficients for the latter approach as it is the one with best performances today.
 The interested reader can refer to the literature for the optimal compromise in terms of size, weight and power vs performances.

 The noise of a cavity-stabilized laser $S_\text{l,stab}(f)$ depends on the local cavity noise $S_\text{cavity}(f)$ at low Fourier frequencies, and on the intrinsic noise of the used laser source $S_\text{l,free}(f)$ (Eq.~\ref{eq:freelas}) at high Fourier frequencies, via the gain function $G(f)$ that regulates the control loop response: